 The relatively new types of radar that are being introduced in my home area don’t flash either.
 But that’s because we never get “caught” as such.

 You see they measure our speed and give us immediate feedback.
-Take a look at the photo on the right; I’m sure you’ve seen such installations before.
+Take a look at the photo on the right; I’m sure you’ve seen such installations before in your own area.

 Now if we make the assumption that all four types of equipment are to get road users to decrease their speed in critical areas – and not just to gather money as I’ve heard suggested – then the results must vary widely.

 So let me share my thoughts from the perspective of a customer first strategy champion.